danaketh/ga-confluence-gen/README.md

 - Scans your repository for OpenAPI `.yaml` or `.json` files.
 - Scans your repository for Markdown documentation files.
-- Automatically creates or updates Confluence pages with the found documentation.
+- Automatically updates Confluence pages with the found documentation.

 ## Requirements

 - A running instance of Confluence that is accessible from GitHub Actions.
-- A Confluence account with permissions to create and update pages.
+- A Confluence account with permissions to update pages.

 ## Usage